 A filing is a process of arranging and preserving original records or their copies in such a way that whenever needed, they could be located immediately.
 It is the most important function of record management.
 It is the keystone of an organization.
-It preserves the letters and documents for future so that it can be used whenever required.
+It preserves the letters and documents for the future so that it can be used whenever required.
 Hence, the process of systematic preservation of letters, documents, reports and other written documents for future reference is called filing.
-An office receives and dispatches different important letters, documents, reports and other written documents.
+An office receives and dispatches different important letters, documents, reports, and other written documents.
 The documents which are received and dispatched are required for future reference.
 The documents must be preserved properly so that it could be available whenever required.
-Therefore, they are preserved through filing system.
+Therefore, they are preserved through the filing system.

 According to J.C.
 Denyer, "Filing is a process of arranging and storing records so that they can be located when required."

 According to James Stephenson, "Filing provides a mechanism whereby business records may be stored so as to be readily available when required."

 From the above definitions, filing is the process of arranging and preserving letters, documents, reports, and other written documents so that they may be located easily when required in the future.

 The main purpose of the filing is to preserve the records safely for future use.
 The following are the purposes of the filing: